robcalcroft/monzoweb/README.md

 # mondoweb
-Check your Mondo account from a web browser
+Check your Mondo account from your browser